What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 Social Engineering: Knowledge of phishing attack countermeasures and social engineering techniques.

-d) Problem-Solving Skills: To find flaws in security, evaluate vulnerabilities, and create solutions for safe systems and networks, ethical hackers require good problem-solving ability.
+d) Problem-Solving Skills: To find security flaws, evaluate vulnerabilities, and create solutions for safe systems and networks, ethical hackers require good problem-solving ability.

-e) Communication Skills: In order to explain complex technical vulnerabilities to non-technical stakeholders and offer security measures in an easily comprehensible manner, ethical hackers frequently need to communicate well.
+e) Communication Skills: To explain complex technical vulnerabilities to non-technical stakeholders and offer security measures in an easily comprehensible manner, ethical hackers frequently need to communicate well.

 Job Roles and Responsibilities